ybakos/rails5-app-boilerplate/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Rails 5 Application Boilerplate

+This is a starting point of a Rails 5 application that includes features common to most applications, such as user authentication.
+TODO what else.

+## Expectations

+Ruby versions, database, etc.

-Things you may want to cover:
+TODO Things you may want to cover:

 * Ruby version